 - Invasive species monitoring & management

 STEW-MAP has been applied in a variety of settings, from rural to urban landscapes and from small to large communities.
 Our methodology and tools are standardized and can be adapted for localized needs, including National Forests.
-To learn more about what STEW-MAP looks like in your city, use the drop down menu in the top navigation box or click the map below.
+To learn more about what STEW-MAP looks like in your community, use the drop down menu in the top navigation box or click the map below.
 Note that the map includes locations where STEW-MAP has been completed, where data collection is underway, or prospective studies where initial consultations and scoping have occurred.

 News, Events, and More